UAD-2 SOLO/Laptop Support Page

 The UAD-2 SOLO/Laptop is designed to be compatible with any computer with an ExpressCard/34 or ExpressCard/54 slot.
 When the card is installed in systems with the wider ExpressCard/54 slot, the included ExpressCard/34 to ExpressCard/54 adapter should be used for the most reliable connection.

-Note: some computers may perform better than others.
-Make sure you have the latest drivers and BIOS updates for your computer as many system performance issues are fixed after initial product release.
+Note: Some computers may perform better than others.
+See the computer compatibility section above, and make sure the latest drivers and BIOS updates are installed for your computer as many system performance issues are fixed after initial product release.

 (Win) Do I need to use the “Safely Remove Devices” option in the Windows Taskbar Notification Area before ejecting the UAD-2 SOLO/Laptop?
 (Mac) Do I need to use the “Power Down Card” in the Mac OS Menu Bar before ejecting the UAD-2 SOLO/Laptop?